ankitects/anki-manual/math.md

 ### Cloze Conflicts

-When using cloze deletions, you cannot change the double braces used to mark cloze deletions; instead, you can put a space between any double closing braces that do not indicate the end of the cloze, so
+Cloze deletions are terminated with `}}`, which can conflict with a `}}` appearing in your LaTeX.
+To prevent LaTeX from being interpreted as a closing cloze marker, you can put a space between any double closing braces that do not indicate the end of the cloze, so

     {{c1::[$]\frac{foo}{\frac{bar}{baz}}[/$] blah blah blah.}}